arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - none

 ## What's next?
 Now that we can render multiple instances of a feature, we want to filter the content to only use what is necessary to optimize page performance.
-Switch to branch fusion-10 to see the completed code for this next step.
+Switch to branch fusion-10 to see the completed code for this branch's user story.

 If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

 If you are starting this training from the tenth user story (task Fusion-10), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-09 instead.

-## New Task: User Story 10
+## New Task: User Story 09
 As a user, I would like to filter the content to only the necessary fields to reduce the payload.

 ## Guide